 Fragments from the field journal

-Transported on Cota’s mule, for there is no way to drive into the village, I arranged the exhibition in the square, under the astonished gazes of those in the local café, which had just come from church.
+Transported on Cota’s mule, for there is no way of driving into the village, I installed the exhibition in the square, under the astonished gazes of those in the local café, just coming back from church.
 I chose Sunday for this very reason.
-Then the other visitors appeared.
-Gradually, in less than two hours, the whole village came to witness the first exhibition to ever take place in the square.
-Tănase is the craftsman who covers the houses here with wooden plaques.
-I know him since the winter of 2014.
-Of course, Cota’s brothers and sisters were also there.
+Then other visitors appeared.
+In less than two hours, the whole village had come to witness the first exhibition to ever take place in the square.
+Tănase is a craftsman who covers the houses here with wooden planks.
+I have known him since the winter of 2014.
+Cota’s brothers and sisters were of course also there.
 Anastasios from Syrako.
 Napoleon…Even a few tourists.